rw200219/Prudhoe-Storage-Solutions/README.md

 # Prudhoe Storage Solutions Website

 This ongoing project is a simple, responsive webpage for **Prudhoe Storage Solutions**.
 It showcases key information about the business, including the location, services, and contact details.
 So far, I have produced a draft/idea for what the website could look like based on the company's requests.
+I ttok on this project to develop new skills and broaden my range in the industry.
 It has the most basic form as of now, over time as I learn new techniques, I will implement them to create a secure website.

 ## Features